NEW ORLEANS: THE FIRST 300 YEARS PREMIERED NOVEMBER 2017

 Not exactly a favorable beginning, but settlers persevered in a city now nearly 300 years old.
 The city was founded by the French, at one time under Spanish domination, back to the French and sold to America.
 Continually through the 19th century, diseases such as yellow fever attacked residents.
 By the 1850’s the city was booming with the export of cotton to Europe and trade with Central and South America, as well as the Caribbean.
 With a mostly plantation-based economy, New Orleans became a major center for the slave trade, which lasted until the Civil War.

-These New Orleans stories and more are told in WYES’ newest documentary, NEW ORLEANS: THE FIRST 300 YEARS, premiering on WYES-TV/Channel 12 on Wednesday, November 15 at 7:00 p.m. and 9:00 p.m.
-The program is narrated by actor John Goodman.
+These New Orleans stories and more are told in WYES’ newest documentary, NEW ORLEANS: THE FIRST 300 YEARS.
+The program premiered on WYES in November 2017 and is narrated by actor John Goodman.
 Rare photos and films illustrate a city that began and continues to be a mix of cultures.
 The program spotlights the early days of the celebration of Carnival and also focuses on the city’s music and political history.

 NEW ORLEANS: THE FIRST 300 YEARS includes interviews with Grammy award-winning singer Irma Thomas; former New Orleans Council Member-at-Large Jacquelyn Clarkson; Bruce Boyd Raeburn, executive director at Tulane’s Hogan Jazz Archive; bandleader Deacon John Moore; Jason Weise, associate director, Williams Research Center of The Historic New Orleans Collection; author Walter Issacson; and WWNO radio host Gwen Thompkins—just to name a few.